NanXiao/data-race-and-memory-ordering/README.md

 Then it is easy to understand [std::memory_order](https://en.cppreference.com/w/cpp/atomic/memory_order). `memory_order_seq_cst` is the most strongest one, which may introduce performance penalty. `memory_order_acquire` and `memory_order_release` can be used to synchronize among different threads: one thread calls `write-release`, the other thread calls `read-acquire` and sees the modification the first thread has done before `write-release`. `memory_order_acq_rel` is the combination of `memory_order_acquire` and `memory_order_release`. `memory_order_relaxed` is the weakest, and it is used for there is no synchronizaion need among threads (e.g., counter program).

+Another thing which always makes people confused is `volatile`.
+The following is excerpted from [Modern C](https://modernc.gforge.inria.fr/):

+> Takeaway 3.17.5.9 volatile objects are reloaded from memory each time they are accessed.
+> Takeaway 3.17.5.10 volatile objects are stored to memory each time they are modified.

+The following is excerpted from [Is Parallel Programming Hard, And, If So, What Can You Do About It?](https://mirrors.edge.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html):
+> the volatile keyword can prevent load tearing and store tearing in cases where the loads and stores are machine-sized and properly aligned.
+It can also prevent load fusing, store fusing, invented loads, and invented stores.
+However, although it does prevent the compiler from reordering volatile accesses with each other, it does nothing to prevent the CPU from reordering these accesses.
+Furthermore, it does nothing to prevent either compiler or CPU from reordering non-volatile accesses with each other or with volatile accesses.

+To summarize, `volatile` prevents compiler to do optimization, but it can't prevent CPU to reorder instruction, nor guarantee atomic access.
+However, `volatile` can literally be used in some scenarios to avoid using atomic access: e.g., one thread stores machine-sized, properly aligned data while another thread loads.

 ## References:
 [Acquire and Release Semantics](https://preshing.com/20120913/acquire-and-release-semantics/)
 [Atomic types should be used instead of "volatile" types](https://rules.sonarsource.com/c/tag/c11/RSPEC-3687)